X

 Symptoms

-• Headache that gets worse
+• Headache that gets worse.

-• Vomiting
+• Vomiting.

-• Drowsiness and progressive loss of consciousness
+• Drowsiness and gradual loss of consciousness.

-• Dizziness
+• Dizziness.

-• Confusion
+• Confusion.

-• Slurred speech
+• Slurred speech.

-• Unconsciousness
+• Seizures.

 When to see a doctor

-• Experience vomiting, weakness, blurred vision, unsteadiness
+• Vomiting, weakness, blurred vision, trouble staying steady.

-And even if you feel fine, ask someone to watch out for you.
+And even if you feel fine, ask someone to watch you.
 Memory loss after a blow to your head can make you forget about the blow.
 Someone you tell might be more likely to recognize the warning signs and get you medical attention.

 Causes